AsheUrban/ToDoList.Solution/README.md

   ```
   dotnet watch run
   ```
-  _Navigate to the shown localhost URL, register a new account, then create Categories and Items._
+  _Navigate to the shown localhost URL, register a new account, and/or create Categories and Items.
+Actions are not currently limited to registered users._

 ## Troubleshooting